top of page

 Cascade Falls, Creek, and Springs present an opportunity for an immersive outdoor experience, a chance to reconnect with nature and relish in the simplicity of the great outdoors.

 The area is perfect for exploration.
 Take a moment to wander along the trails and discover the diverse plant life that calls this place home.
-Listen to the chirping of birds or watch the playful dance of butterflies.
+Listen to the birds or watch for butterflies.
 But watch your step!
 You’ll need to watch for rattlesnakes and poison ivy.
+We've visited the site many times and have yet to see a snake, but we were warned about one once.

 Tips for a memorable visit

-If you're planning to visit Cascade Falls and Cascade Springs, here are some tips to ensure an unforgettable experience:
+If you're planning to visit the falls or springs, here are some tips to ensure an unforgettable experience:

-Pack essentials like water, snacks, sunscreen, a beach towel, and bug spray.
+• Pack essentials like water, snacks, sunscreen, and a beach towel.

-Bring your camera or smartphone to capture the beauty of the falls and the fun your friends and family have while cooling off from the summer heat.
+• Bring your camera or smartphone to capture the fun your friends and family have while cooling off from the summer heat.

 A nostalgic destination